Corazón de la Isla

 Conservation And Sustainability

-Key conservation priorities include protecting huemul populations, controlling invasive beavers that have transformed thousands of hectares of peatlands, and limiting new road access and logging.
+Key conservation priorities include controlling invasive beavers that have transformed thousands of hectares of peatlands, and limiting new road access and logging.
 Joint projects between Argentina and Chile target beaver eradication as the largest ecological restoration effort in the Southern Hemisphere.
 Peatland protection is another priority, given their irreplaceable role in carbon storage and water regulation.
 Rangers monitor wildlife, enforce hunting bans, and coordinate with provincial agencies on fire prevention and invasive species control.
-Scientific research focuses on climate change impacts, forest dynamics, and the ecology of endangered species.
+Scientific research focuses on climate change impacts, forest dynamics, and the ecology of key species.
 Community engagement with estancias, residents of Tolhuin, and Indigenous groups aims to align land use with long-term conservation goals.
 As climate change accelerates in sub-Antarctic ecosystems, Corazón de la Isla remains a vital sanctuary requiring sustained management and international cooperation.

 Visitor Ratings